sbrstrkkdwmdr/sbrbot/README.md

 # sbrbot
-just a bot i'm coding. kinda garbage bcs this is the first thing i've coded
+just a bot i'm coding. this is the first thing i've coded

 <h2>credits</h2>